-The LEI registration process should take no more than 5 minutes assuming you have the right information present.
+The LEI registration process should take no more than 2 minutes, assuming the right information is at hand.

 Filling out relevant information

-The next step in the LEI registration process is submitting your application and making a payment.
-We are considered an LEI registration agent and will handle your application for an LEI.
-We serve as an interface between legal entities and the GLEIF (Global Legal Entity Identifier Foundation) which serves as the centre for all LEI registrations.
+LEI Lookup is a Registration Agent and will handle the applications for LEI codes.
+We serve as an agent between legal entities, LOUs and GLEIF (Global Legal Entity Identifier Foundation) which is the centre for all LEI data.

 Data validation and approval